 When purchasing a vehicle service contract, it’s important to read the contract very carefully.
 Most contracts will specifically list all the parts that are covered.
 However, exclusionary contracts do the opposite, covering everything except the parts that are listed.

-Some providers may also deny you coverage if an excluded part breaks and then damages another part that’s supposed to be included in your coverage.
+Some providers may also deny coverage if a non-covered part damages a covered part.
 Sometimes, diagnostics are required to figure out what’s wrong with your vehicle, and even if the actual damage is covered by the policy, the diagnostics are not, so you’ll be required to pay for those.

 Clearly, exclusions are very complicated, so it’s vital that you carefully read through all the jargon to ensure that you understand what you’re getting yourself into before purchasing a service contract.